*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 To see wildlife….

-Spring is when it’s the most fun to catch wildlife out and about and doing their wild things.
-This is when you’re likely to catch sight of fawns and other cute baby animals.
+Summer is when we’re likely to catch wildlife out and about and doing their wild things.
 Tread lightly while traversing these paths and you never know what you might see.

 Shaw Woods – Ottawa Valley